jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {.r-stretch}

 {{% note %}}
-**Lightweight IDEs:** Tools like Sublime Text and later Atom and Visual Studio Code (VSCode) emerged, focusing on speed, user-friendly interfaces, and extensive plugin ecosystems.
+Late 2000s brought about more lightweight IDEs, like Sublime Text and later Atom and Visual Studio Code (VSCode) emerged, focusing on speed, user-friendly interfaces, and extensive plugin ecosystems.
 They catered to a broader range of developers by being less resource-intensive and more customizable.
+Event saw integrations with popular Ops tools as well.
 {{% /note %}}

 ---